samgwise/p6-result/README.md

 SYNOPSIS
 ========

-Result is a simple module which provides some tools for returning values from a function and signaling to the caller if the function succeded or failed.
-Results are an explicitly returned encapsulation and therefore have to be used to access the return of a function, in contrast to a perl6 Failure which is invisible unless there is a problem.
+Result is a simple module which provides some tools for returning values from a function and signaling to the caller if the function succeeded or failed.
+Results are an explicitly returned with encapsulation and therefore have to be used to access the return of a function, in contrast to a perl6 Failure which is invisible unless there is a problem.

 The synopsis below demonstrates handling a Result and just unwrapping it and accepting the exception if it's an Result::Err.